Sustainable Circular Economy Solutions

 EPRS.lk will act as a national coordination platform integrating: Government agencies ,Private sector producers , Recyclers and PROs AND Development partners.

-We believe Extended Producer Responsibility (EPR) is one of the most credible pathways to move Sri Lanka toward a circular economy because it helps create responsibility, finance the right infrastructure, and drive measurable recovery.
-But EPR only works when it is supported by strong values.
+We believe Extended Producer Responsibility (EPR) is one of the most credible pathways to move Sri Lanka toward a circular economy—by creating accountability, financing recovery systems, and enabling measurable environmental impact.

 Our Values that Drive us